OpenClassrooms/ServiceProxy/README.md

 ### Transaction

-`@Transaction` annotation will start a transaction (if not already started) at the beginning, commit at the end, and rollback if an error is met.
+`@Transaction` annotation will start a transaction (if not already started) at the beginning, commit at the end, and rollback if an error is thrown.

 ```php
 namespace MyProject\AClass;